 Distance from Orlando: 3 hours and 30 minutes

 Created as the home of industrial executive John Deering, the Villa Vizcaya is a Mediterranean Revival estate.
-Located in Miami, the villa has European-styled gardens and a luxurious pool partially enclosed in a grotto.
+Located in the Coconut Grove area of Miami, Villaza Vizcaya was built between 1914 and 1922.
+It was entirely surrounded by subtropical forest that is found along the Biscayne Bay.
+The villa has European-styled gardens and a luxurious pool partially enclosed in a grotto.
 During the holidays, you can see all the festive decorations just as they would have been in the 1920s.
+Each room of the Main Hose are designed around unique pieces of furniture, paneling, as well as elements like gates and fireplaces.

 Florida’s best beaches are only a hop, skip and a jump away from the theme park capital of the world.
 Whether you want exciting dining and attractions to accompany your day at the beach or a tourist-free strip of sand, you’ll find it in Central Florida.
 Unquestionably, some of the closest (and best) Florida beaches are closest to Orlando.
 Similarly, tourists and locals love to plan their getaways to these more tropical locations.
 The best time of year comes during the winter months when the sunshine still radiates in the south.